How to create captions

 1. Use YouTube’s “Transcribe and Auto-sync” method

 This is probably the more time-efficient option.
 All you have to do is transcribe your video, and YouTube will automatically attach all lines to all their respective time codes.
-Once you’ve transcribed and “Set Timings”, you can download that file and then save it as a VTT (the supported captions format on Vialogues).
+Once you’ve transcribed and “Set Timings”, you can download that file and then save it as a VTT (one of the supported captions format on Vialogues).
 The only catch is that you have to upload your video to YouTube, but you can keep it unlisted and delete it once you've gotten what you wanted.
 It's a clever little cheat.

 Not enough of a challenge for you?
 Read on to learn how to create caption files from scratch.